-If you're celebrating Guy Fawkes this year, remember to find a public display or keep fireworks in your backyard – don't let off fireworks in public places such as parks or beaches, where the activity is banned.
+If you're celebrating Guy Fawkes this year, remember to find a public display or keep fireworks in your backyard – don't let off fireworks in public places such as parks or beaches, or our Tūpuna Maunga, where the activity is banned.

 Fireworks can still be let off on private property, but they are banned in public places (such as parks and beaches) across the whole of Auckland.